What Can LASIK Correct?

-A LASIK technique called Blended Vision can resolve presbyopia by correcting one eye better for near vision and the other eye better for far vision.
-Blended Vision, as performed by Dr. Lipstock, enables nearsighted, farsighted, and astigmatic LASIK patients over age 40 to see well both at near and at a distance without glasses.
+A LASIK technique called Blended Vision in Richmond can resolve presbyopia by correcting one eye better for near vision and the other eye better for far vision.
+Blended Vision, as performed by Dr. Lipstock, enables nearsighted, farsighted and astigmatic LASIK patients over age 40 to have good near and distance vision without glasses.

 Understanding Your Prescription

 The four main vision focusing disorders of the eye are: